Tyson Fury: Other ventures

 In September 2019, Penguin Random House imprint Century secured the publishing rights to Fury's autobiography, titled Behind the Mask: My Autobiography.
 It was released on 14 November 2019 and reached the number-one bestseller position on Amazon with 24 hours of its release.
 His second book, entitled The Furious Method, was published in 2020.
 A self-help book, it is "full of inspirational advice for readers on how we can all improve our physical and mental health".
 The book was a commercial success, and is a Sunday Times bestseller.

 Fury appeared in a four-part ITV documentary named Meet the Furys, which followed the Fury family while Tyson was preparing to fight in Las Vegas for the first time.
 ITV later commissioned another documentary about Fury, titled Tyson Fury: The Gypsy King, which showed Fury and his family during the build-up to the Wilder rematch.
 A Netflix series about Fury and his family, At Home with the Furys, was released on 16 August 2023.
+A second series was released on 12 April 2026.

 Known for his habit of impromptu singing, Fury regularly gained media attention for singing songs in the boxing ring after matches and during promotional events.
 In 2019, Fury appeared as a guest vocalist on English singer-songwriter Robbie Williams' studio album The Christmas Present, for the song "Bad Sharon".
 On 11 November 2022, Fury released a cover of "Sweet Caroline" as a single to raise money for the men's mental health charity, Talk Club.